konaraddi/web-riimote/README.md

 The image of the Wii cursor came from [wiibrew.org and was made by drmr](http://wiibrew.org/wiki/Wii_Homebrew_Cursors) and is available in the public domain.
 The image of the Wii wheel came from [mariokartwii.wikia.com](http://mariokartwii.wikia.com/wiki/Wii_Wheel).

 This project was inspired by the [2016 Android Experiments Winner](https://experiments.withgoogle.com/3d-controller).
+The 2016 Android Experiments winner turns your smartphone into a 3D controller using Chromecast and an Android app.
+But `web-riimote` demonstrates that it's possible to do the same with just a web app.

 ## License